 The University's SAP policy applies to all students taking federal loans at Oxford, specifically Direct Subsidised, Direct Unsubsidised, Grad PLUS and Parent PLUS loans.
 It applies to all federal loan recipients, including graduates, undergraduates, part-time and full-time students.
 SAP is assessed as follows:

 - Qualitative standard (grades): Students must achieve minimum standards as required by the academic department and supervisor/tutor, equivalent to a C grade, and academic standing consistent with graduation requirements.

-- Quantitative standard (pace): Students must progress through their course at a pace which ensures that they will graduate within the maximum timeframe.
-The maximum timeframe for completion is 150% of the standard, published timeframe for a course, eg 13.5 months for a 9-month MSt, 18 months for a 12-month MSc, 4.5 years for a 3-year DPhil/BA/BSc, and 6 years for a 4-year DPhil/BA/BSc.
-Students must also be studying at least half-time in order to be eligible for federal loans.
+- Quantitative standard (pace): Students must be studying at least half-time in order to be eligible for federal loans.
+Students must also progress through their course at a pace which ensures that they will graduate within the maximum timeframe.
+The maximum timeframe for completion is 150% of the standard, published timeframe for a course, eg

 Both the qualitative and quantitative SAP standards are reviewed at each evaluation point.
 For students on courses lasting one year or less, SAP is evaluated three times per year towards the end of each payment period, ie November–December, February–March, and May–July.
 For students on courses lasting more than one year, SAP is evaluated annually towards the end of the summer term, ie May–July.